MileHacker Logo

 Visual & Hearing Impairments

-Specialized services for visual or hearing impairments are limited in Sukhothai.
+Specialized services for the visually or hearing impaired are limited in Sukhothai.
 It's recommended to travel with a companion for assistance.

 Support & Resources